fluffykraken/sics/README.md

 ```

 ### **3️⃣ Configure `config.ini`**
-Create a `config.ini` file in the same directory and define the database settings:
+Modify the `config.ini` file to match your setup and requirements.
+⚠️ Do not include comments (e.g., `# this is a comment`) in the `config.ini` file, as they are not supported.

 ```ini
 [DATABASE]